echsor/A-Star-Search/README.md

 ---

 We now explore node _L_ and discover the goal node.
 This doesn't mean that we are automatically done.
-We are only done once we chose the goal node to explore next.
+We are only done once the node we are exploring is the goal node.
 This is because there might still be a cheaper path to the goal node.

 ![img_6.png](img_6.png)